greggersaurus/OpenSteamController/README.md

 * Make mods to firmware that are controlled and can be observed concretely via controller behavior changing
     * Mods to 16-bit and 32-bit counter setup does not seem to change anything
-        * try to simulate modified code to make sure firmware changes simulate as expected
+        * TODO: Try to simulate modified code to make sure firmware changes simulate as expected
         * Are discrepencies with what 16-bit and 32-bit timer seem to be doing versus what changes to firmware affects due to changes I am making being on a different code path than what controller is executing?
+        * Everything else seems to add up in the sim being legit, so why aren't changes showing expeced reaction in hardware?
     * should focus be to simulate different startup paths and try to mod behavior there?
         * Complete: Simulate from beginning but change value read from EEPROM
             * Have it read back magic word that seems to cause subsequent write and see if simulation is different